 Simple App Design

-They have the simplest user interface of any investing app we have tested.
+They have the most straightforward user interface of any investing app we have tested.
 This is a pro for some and a con for others.
 We can 100 percent say that Robinhood is a beginner-friendly app.

-Robinhood Gold allows you to take advantage of a number of different features.
+Robinhood Gold allows you to take advantage of several different features.
 It gives investors who can tolerate more risk the ability to trade on margin, which is also known as borrowed money.

 You can increase your buying power by trading on margin.
 Robinhood extends you a loan to purchase stocks relative to your account value.
 You need to have at least $2,000 in your account to open a margin account.
 It also allows you to have instant deposits from your bank and professional research reports from Morningstar.